yeva-190/Stock_price_prediction/README.md

 # Models

-The project mainly uses machine learning model Long-short-term-memory or simply LSTM , to predict the stock price of the company.
+The project mainly uses machine learning model Long-short-term-memory or simply LSTM,RNN,Gradient Boosting regressor and linear regression to predict the stock price of the company.
+(However, some models were too simple to capture all the data and did not perform well, they need further improvement)

 # Usage
 To run the project, first clone the repository to your local machine using the following command: